Every wild garden benefits from having a pond. Make a splash for nature near you by creating your own!

-If you’re using an old sink, ask an adult to help you silicon a plug into the plughole.
-If using a large plantpot line it with butyl pond-liner, although be aware that folding it around right-angle corners is tricky - like a difficult origami!
+If you’re using an old sink, an adult will need to help silicon a plug into the plughole.
+If you’re using a large plant pot, line it with butyl pond-liner, although be aware that folding it around right-angle corners is tricky - like a difficult origami!

 Put a layer of clean gravel in the bottom if you wish.
 Don't use soil – it is too full of nutrients and it will help slimy-green algae to take over!

 - At last, you can fill your pond!
 Whenever possible, use rainwater.
-Tapwater contains too many chemicals to be good for a pond.
-Maybe your parents have got a water-butt to use?
+Tap water contains too many chemicals to be good for a pond.
+Maybe your family have got a water-butt to use?
 Or perhaps you can let it fill up naturally on a stormy day!

-- Plant up your pond.
-Don't try and plant your parents' garden flowers or prize roses - they won't do very well in a pond at all!
-Use aquatic plants, ideally in special aquatic plant pots (which have mesh sides).
+- Plant up your pond with native aquatic plants, ideally in special aquatic plant pots (which have mesh sides).
 Use a very low nutrient soil (you can buy special soil for ponds), mixed with grit.